scottfjennings/mt_lion_crossings_and_corridors/README.md

 I copied the attributes for these road objects into data/exclude_roads2.csv so that I had a record of which segments were filtered out and so I could do the filtering programatically in R. An original version of this, data/exclude_roads.csv, also has all the Ct, Cir, and Way objects filtered out (Courts, Circles, and Ways), but I subsequently decided this was too strict a filter.

 4. Still in ArcGIS Pro, use the Dissolve tool to combine segments into a single object for each named road.
+Settings for the Dissolve tool:
+Dissolve Field = label
+Statistics Fields = objectid and leftcity, both with Statistic Type = Concatenate; Concatenation Separator = _ Create multipart features = unchecked
+Unsplit lines = checked

 Then used the Frequency tool to count how many times each named road showed up in each city.
 Anywhere this number was >1, I investigated and further to see if there were further problem segments that needed to be added to data/exclude_roads2.csv.
 I focused only on multip part roads here where the total length was >1 km since I am likely ultimately going to filter out all roads <1km.

 I iterated through steps 3 and 4 multiple times until I had a relatively tidy merged road layer.